X-lab2017/open-leaderboard/README.md

 > An insight to the world of open source

 Welcome to OpenLeaderboard!
-This is a web project where companys, projects and user accounts are ranked by the activity and influence on GitHub, the leading source code repository for free and open source (FOSS) projects.
+This is a web project where companys, projects and developers are ranked by the activity and influence on GitHub.

 ## About OpenLeaderboard
 <img src="public/readme_pics/snapshot.jpg"/>